Reed-Compbio-Classes/bio131-S24-syllabus/doc/schedule.md

 ---
 title: Schedule
 layout: default
-nav_order: 1
+nav_order: 5
-parent: Structure & Assessment
 ---

 ## Schedule Overview

+There are eight common assignments, eight programming labs, two book reflections & discussions, and two conferences (one-on-one meetings) that are scheduled in Bio131.
+See the [course assessment page](assessment/index.md) for more details about these types of work.

-This schedule is flexible and the assignment timelines are approximate; refer to the Moodle for up-to-date information and a full schedule.
+This schedule may shift and the assignment timelines are approximate; refer to the [Moodle page](https://moodle.reed.edu/course/view.php?id=5287) for up-to-date information and a full schedule.

 | | Lecture | Lab | Assignment |
 | --- | --- | --- | --- |